dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 #### 3.1 Approximate inference in structured models

 There are two contrasting methods, Hirearhical Bayesian models programs over probablistic programs which have model with theory-like structures and rich causal representation of the world but face a challenge in ways for efficient inference, on other hand, deep learning methods have less of causal models and intuitive theories but thanks to Moore's Law (or Huang's Law), they provide efficient inference speeds.
 We humans have this little brain weighing 3 pounds on average consuming only 20 W to perform all activities.

 > When hypothesis space is vast, and only a few hypotheses are consistent with the data, how can good models be discovered without exhaustive search?

-In Frostbite, while playing people may discover some "Aha!" moments: e.g. they will learn that jumping on ice floes casues them to change the color, that in turn causes an igloo to be constructed piece-by-piece, that birds are reponsible for losing points, and fish gains points.
+In Frostbite, while playing people may discover some "Aha!" moments: e.g. they will learn that jumping on ice floes causes them to change the color, that in turn causes an igloo to be constructed piece-by-piece, that birds are reponsible for losing points, and fish gains points.
 These little fragments of a "Frostbite theory" are assembled to form a causal understanding of the game relatively quickly.
 Similarly, motor programs can be used to infer how people draw a new character.

 #### 3.2 Model-based and model-free reinforcement learning